-5 Veneto words and phrases for travellers visiting the region
+5 Venetian dialect phrases for travelers visiting the region

 Last year, I wrote a post on 5 Sicilian words and phrases to use on the island.
-The article proved to be popular among readers, so I decided to write another!
-This time, it’s all about Veneto words and phrases for travellers visiting the region.
+The article proved popular, so I decided to write another!
+This time, it’s all about Venetian dialect phrases for travelers visiting the region.

 Veneto — a brief background